Mission Alignment

 Key Quotes

-Scott Simpson, Co-founder & CEO of IndiNature added:
+Scott Simpson, Co-founder & CEO of IndiNature said:

 "We couldn't be happier having the Scottish National Investment Bank back us - it's a strong mission fit.